Tommy Edman Player Props: Cardinals vs. Royals

 Tommy Edman At The Plate

-- Edman is hitting .266 with 10 doubles, two triples, six home runs and 13 walks.
+- Edman has 10 doubles, two triples, six home runs and 13 walks while hitting .262.

-- Edman has picked up an RBI in 23.5% of his games this year, with two or more RBI in 7.8% of his games.
-He has also produced three or more runs in three contests.
+- Edman has had an RBI in 12 games this season (23.1%), including four multi-RBI outings (7.7%).
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 35.3% of his games this year, with more than one run scored in 13.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.